 - Lifespan: Five to 10 years in captivity.

 - Size: Jackson's chameleons range in size from about 9 to 13 inches in length (including the tail).
 Males tend to be larger than females.

 Jackson's chameleons are territorial and should be housed individually.
 Handling is stressful to them, so as with other chameleons, they are pets better suited to being watched than handled.

 Housing the Jackson's Chameleon

 Chameleons should never be kept in a glass terrarium.
 They need the ventilation provided by a mesh enclosure; fine metal or fiberglass mesh is not recommended.
-Vertical space is essential, and a minimum of 24 inches high by 24 inches wide by 36 inches tall is recommended (the taller the better since chameleons like to climb high up off the ground).
+Vertical space is essential since chameleons like to climb high up off the ground.